Carl6105/real-time-face-auth/README.md

 ### 🧪 Usage Guide

 ➕ Register Face
-Click on "Register a New Face".
+Click on "Register a New Face".4

 Enter your name.

 Blink once when prompted and press Space to capture.

 You’ll see a success message.

 🔓 Login with Face
 Click on "Log in with your Face".

 Blink when prompted, press Space, and your face will be recognized.

 🔄 Update Face
 After successful login, click "🔄 Update Face" to re-capture your face.

 👮 Admin Login
--Click "Admin Login".
+Click "Admin Login".

--Enter the admin username and password.
+Enter the admin username and password.

--See all registered users, logs, and manage them.
+See all registered users, logs, and manage them.

 ⚙️ Customization
--Update styling via templates/style.qss.
+Update styling via templates/style.qss.

--Modify icons/animations in the assets/ folder.
+Modify icons/animations in the assets/ folder.

--Extend user roles in utils/database.py.
+Extend user roles in utils/database.py.

 🤝 Contribution
 Contributions are welcome!
 Feel free to submit issues or pull requests for improvements.

 📜 License
 MIT License.
 Feel free to use, modify, and distribute.

 📧 Contact
 Created by S Mohammed Aadil

 📩 shaikaadil60@gmail.com